JuliaLang/julia/doc/stdlib/collections.rst

    An iterator that generates the value ``x`` forever.
 If ``n`` is specified, generates ``x`` that many times (equivalent to ``take(repeated(x), n)``).

+.. function:: chain(iters...)

+    For a set of iterable objects, returns an iterable object that iterates through each of the input iterables objects in sequence.

 Fully implemented by:

 - :obj:`Range`